SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 - `machineconfiguration.openshift.io/desiredConfig`
 - `machineconfiguration.openshift.io/state`

-After that, please remove Otelcol pods and associated PVC-s.
+After that, remove Otelcol pods and associated PVC-s.

 For example, if the namespace where the collection is installed is `collection`, run the following set of commands: